zxy1833/learngit/readme.txt

-git is a version control systom git is free sofrware
+git is a distribution version control systom git is free sofrware